jp-ryuji/go-arch-patterns/docs/installation_guide.md

 - `make dev.check` - Check if ports 50051 (gRPC) or 8081 (HTTP) are already in use
 - `make dev.kill` - Kill processes listening on these ports

+### Development Workflow

+For an efficient development workflow, you can use these commands in sequence:

+1. `make dev.up` - Start infrastructure services (do this once)
+2. `make dev.run` - Start the application with hot reload
+3. When you need to restart just the application (keeping services running): `make dev.restart`

 ## Access the PostgreSQL database